margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for little kids in the neighborhood who run businesses
 * Grateful for sustainable businesses
 * Grateful for ways people use artistic ways to recycle trash
+* Grateful for compassion expressed in Big House Church members

 <br>